dawsoneliasen/dotfiles/README.md

 * `brew install vim` (I prefer to use the brew installation of vim instead of the one that comes with MacOS)
 * [Install vim-plug](https://github.com/junegunn/vim-plug#installation)
 * Launch vim and type :PlugInstall

+Finall, in order for `vim-ale` to work, you need to make sure the `flake8` Python package is installed somewhere on `$PATH`.

+---
+*Thanks to Anand Iyer for his [tutorial](https://www.anand-iyer.com/blog/2018/a-simpler-way-to-manage-your-dotfiles.html) on managing dotfiles.*